RestComm/media-core/README.md

-*MMS* (Mobicents Multimedia Server) is a Java based Real Time Media server that offers streaming, conferencing, recording, playback, IVR, Text To Speech and other rich media features.
+*MMS* (RestComm Multimedia Server) is a Java based Real Time Media server that offers streaming, conferencing, recording, playback, IVR, Text To Speech and other rich media features.
 MMS alsosupports and is compliant with [WebRTC](http://www.webrtc.org/) It can be accessed programmatically via MGCP or a Media Control (JSR 309) driver that runs in Java EE, SIP Servlets and JSLEE containers.